 Getting Mystery Stains Out Of Carpet

-So, to get rid of the remaining stains, I used my very favorite trick: ironing them.
+To get rid of the remaining stains, I used my very favorite trick: ironing them.
 That’s right, I said iron those stains!

 Step 4: Iron the stains out Make sure your iron is filled with water and set it to steam.
 (I have wool carpets, so I used the highest setting.
 If yours are nylon or a synthetic blend, use the LOW setting.)
 Place a clean white cloth over the stain and iron it, keeping the iron in constant motion, for 20 seconds or so.
 Lift, rotate the cloth to a clean spot and repeat.

-Be sure to change your cloth frequently because, as the heat and steam combine with the ammonia, it will lift that stain out of your carpet and transfer it to your cloth.
+Be sure to change your cloth frequently because, as the heat and steam combine with the ammonia, it will lift that stain out of your carpet and transfer it to your rag.
 See what I mean?

 Shampoo Your Carpet